 You can download the Organ Specification (with more pictures) here in Acrobat format - please contact us if you would like the full resolution printed version.

 The organ was cleaned and restored by David Wood of Huddersfield in 2010.

-There is also an Allen electronic organ in the gallery used for occasions such as can be heard here.
+There is also an Allen electronic organ in the gallery.

-Stephen Bryant is Organist and Junior Choir Director at Clifton Cathedral as well as teaching at Ss Peter & Paul Catholic Primary School within the Cathedral’s parish.
+Stephen Bryant is Organist and Junior Choir Director at Clifton Cathedral as well as Director of Music in a local school.
 He was educated in Newcastle-upon-Tyne, and whilst in the sixth-form he was Organ Scholar at Newcastle Cathedral.
 He moved to Manchester University to read music, during which time he studied the organ with Gordon Stewart, directed several choirs and orchestras as well as being Organ Scholar at Blackburn Cathedral.
 After graduating he completed a PGCE course before initially teaching in Liverpool.
 In 1999 he moved to Bristol and has since taught in several schools within the city and its locality.